michaelhodgejr/esx_taximeter/README.md

 In the configuration file you can set restrictions on what vehicle and what ESX jobs can use the meter.
 Currently supports both imperial and metric measurements.

+The meter can be launched by using LEFTCTRL + G

 # Requirements
 ESX